gagecates/Travel-App/README.md

 uses Webpack to bring it all together.
 Jest was used for final testing.

 ## API's
-The app uses 3 different API's to gather its data.
+The app uses 3 different API's to gather its data

 [Geonames](http://www.geonames.org/export/web-services.html) is used to convert the input city to coordinates.